The Legendary Robbie Vincent = 2015

 I managed to catch the show for the first time in the year 1980 during the lunchtime period.
 I could only get about 40 minutes of the show due to the Radio reception would fade and you would no longer be able to hear the show.

-Below is part of his show that he devotes to Jazz and Jazz/Funk and Jazz/Fusion in the early 1980s.
-Please click the Youtube Video below!!
+Below is part of his show that he devoted to Jazz and Jazz/Funk and Jazz/Fusion in the early 1980s.
+Please click the YouTube video below!!

-I have found out that many fans of the show made Pirate tape (c90) cassette recordings of the shows week after week, which was on aired from 11:30 am to 2 pm.
+I have found out that many fans of the show made Pirate tape (c90) cassette recordings of the show week after week, which was aired from 11:30 am to 2 pm.

 Robbie's shows that included these promos and new releases would become club dance floor anthems that filled dance floors from Flicks in Dartford to The Goldmine in Canvey Island.